 How we store information about you and for how long

 All information is stored securely according to GDPR (2018) rules.
 Electronic information is minimal and stored on encrypted/password protected devices.
 Paper records are stored in locked filing cabinets.
-We take steps to protect your identity where appropriate, including anonymising or using identifiers only known to the data controllers in order to communicate based on clinical need.
+Practitioners take steps to protect your identity where appropriate, including anonymising or using identifiers only known to the data controllers in order to communicate based on clinical need.

 Rights and complaints